| Romans 9:18-21 states: "Therefore hath he mercy

 obedience and sprinkling of the blood of Jesus Christ: Grace

+unto you, and peace be multiplied."
 I would ask my Arminian brethren to contrast the above

 scriptures with Matthew 7:23 which states: "And then